-Applicants must register with Grants.gov prior to submitting an application.
+Applicants must register with Grants.gov to submit an application.
 OJP encourages applicants to register several weeks before the application submission deadline.
-In addition, OJJDP urges applicants to submit their applications at least 72 hours prior to the due date to allow them time to receive the validation message and to correct any problems that may have caused a rejection notification.
-The deadline to apply for funding under this announcement is 11:59 p.m. eastern time on February 19, 2013.
-See How To Apply on page 22.
+In addition, OJP urges applicants to submit applications at least 72 hours prior to the due date of the application to allow time to receive the validation message and to correct any problems that may have caused a rejection notification.
+The deadline to apply for funding under this announcement is 11:59 p.m. eastern time on May 29, 2013.
+See How To Apply, page 21, for details.